vorpalnet/blade/build-profiles/occas/README.md

 ## After the install

-- Start the NodeManager on each machine, then the AdminServer (`misc/start-admin-nm.sh`).
+- The `start` step (part of `all`) already booted the admin box: NodeManager, then the AdminServer through it, and printed the console URL.
+Engine boxes need only their NodeManager — the script prints a copy-paste `ssh … startNodeManager.sh` one-liner per box; start the engine servers from the console (or `nmStart`) once those are up.
 - TLS: `./certs.sh <env> generate` (or `import`), then, with the domain stopped, `./install-occas.sh <env> secure`.
 - Adding an engine node later: add a `machine.N` line to the conf, bump